Thought Leadership

 N26 is a fintech company that obtained a banking license that allows users to set up an account without any charges.
 The Germany-based company created a fintech app that offers instant money transfers with MoneyBeam and increased security, with facial and fingertip recognition.

-Currently, users are already used to managing payments through their smartphones.
-For that reason, fintech apps are a low-maintenance and user-friendly way to manage transactions and send and receive money with just a few clicks.
+Currently, users are already used to managing payments through their finance app on their smartphones.
+For that reason, fintech apps are a low-maintenance and user-friendly way to manage transactions and send and receive money with just a few clicks using a mobile banking app.

 With more than 5 billion people owning smartphones around the world, apps are becoming an easy way to manage many aspects of modern life.
 Instead of going to a bank, users can receive and send money instantly, and when they need help, smart chatbots are there to give them answers.
 Additionally, since the COVID-19 pandemic, factors like restrictions, safety, and convenience influenced many people to be less inclined to go in-person to a bank.